aboczek/hangman-cli/README.md

 4. I have encountered issue with putting capital letters or lower case letters in guessing or users input where it would throw errors that its invalid input, as I assigned in defensive code.
 I had to make **user_input.lower()** in every input check so even if its capital letter in guessed letter it would adjust it and not throw error for invalid input.

-5. Biggest issue I have encountered was when API died, I had to develop function that checks if its responding giving error 200 or not responding giving error 503.
+5. Issue I have encountered was when API died, I had to develop function that checks if its responding giving error 200 or not responding giving error 503.
 I have made a function that checks the status code and if its 503 to use txt file with words in it, and if its responding to use the API.
 After all API was brought back to live and it proved that my Function works, I have ran my game one of the times and saw weird word looked up in txt file and it wasnt there.
 Opened [Random word API](https://random-word-api.herokuapp.com/home) and website was back live!.

 6. I had one issue with indentation as well that wouldnt check if all letters are correct and if so to finish the game.
     <details><summary>Picture</summary>